 Who is responsible for clearing sidewalks?

-Property owners or managers are responsible for clearing sidewalks of snow and ice in front of their home or business within 24 hours of the most recent snowfall or ice accumulation.
-Saint Paul City Ordinance (Chapters 113 and 114) requires snow and ice to be removed from sidewalks within 24 hours.
+Property owners or managers are responsible for clearing sidewalks of snow and ice in front of their home or business within 24 hours of the most recent snowfall or ice accumulation (Ch 113, 114.)

 Reporting a sidewalk that is not cleared